radius-project/docs/docs/content/operations/control-plane/observability/logging/fluentd/index.md

     kubectl apply -f ./fluentd-radius-with-rbac.yaml
     ```

 2. Ensure that Fluentd is running as a daemonset.
-The number of FluentD instances should be the same as the number of cluster nodes.
+The number of Fluentd instances should be the same as the number of cluster nodes.
 In the example below, there is only one node in the cluster:

     ```bash
     $ kubectl get pods -n kube-system -w